Distribution is ubiquitous in modern computing systems. For example,

 Finals week, June 11, 4-7pm, in the class

-We keep track of attendance, and only those that attend regularly will get their grades scaled.
+We keep track of attendance, and only those that attend regularly

 Academic Integrity